 Sabrina Chacon was relieved that her son Matthew, a Ho-Ho-Kus School District third grader, would receive speech therapy in person, after months of virtual sessions during the pandemic.
 Matthew had interacted with his therapist using a computer as he worked to articulate words and letter sounds on screen in fall 2020, before vaccinations were available.

-Nyc kids’ speech therapy facility grows out of ...
+NYC kids’ speech therapy facility grows out of ...

 Jenna Baratta, 38, said she saw firsthand how the coronavirus (COVID-19) pandemic “left so many children displaced.”
 “Parents were nervous and worried for their children.
 I instantly felt the need to step in,” said Baratta, an Annadale resident who holds a master’s degree in speech-language pathology, with a concentration in special education, from St. John’s University.